History of Florida: Everglades, hurricanes, drilling and the environment

-In 2016, Hurricane Matthew paralleled the east coast and caused an estimated $10 billion dollars in damage.
+In 2016, Hurricane Matthew paralleled the east coast and caused an estimated $10 billion in damage.
 In 2017, Hurricane Irma made a catastrophic category 4 landfall in the Florida Keys, followed by a category 3 landfall in Collier County.
-Irma caused over $50 billion dollars in damage in Florida, making it the costliest in Floridian history, until being surpassed by Hurricane Ian in 2022.
+Irma caused over $50 billion in damage in Florida, making it the costliest in Floridian history, until being surpassed by Hurricane Ian in 2022.
 In 2018, Hurricane Michael hit the Florida Panhandle as a Category 5, the first landfall at that intensity in the United States since Hurricane Andrew in 1992.
-It caused over $20 billion dollars in damage in Florida.
-In 2022, Hurricane Ian made landfall in Lee County, killing 146 people and causing over $113 billion dollars in damage, making it the costliest hurricane to ever hit Florida and the deadliest since the 1935 Labor Day Hurricane.
+It caused over $20 billion in damage in Florida.
+In 2022, Hurricane Ian made landfall in Lee County, killing 146 people and causing over $113 billion in damage, making it the costliest hurricane to ever hit Florida and the deadliest since the 1935 Labor Day Hurricane.
+The most recent hurricane to hit Florida was Hurricane Milton, which made landfall just south of Tampa Bay at Siesta Key on October 9, 2024.

 Florida has historically been at risk from hurricanes and tropical storms.
 These have resulted in higher risks and property damage as the concentration of population and development has increased along Florida's coastal areas.
 Not only are more people and property at risk, but development has overtaken the natural system of wetlands and waterways, which used to absorb some of the storms' energy and excess waters.

 Environmental issues include preservation and restoration of the Everglades, which has moved slowly.
 There has been pressure by industry groups to drill for oil in the eastern Gulf of Mexico but so far, large-scale drilling off the coasts of Florida has been prevented.
 The federal government declared the state an agricultural disaster area because of 13 straight days of freezing weather during the growing season in January 2010.

+In the early 20th century engineers from the Everglades Drainage District that was created in 1913 commissioned a large scale drainage of the Florida Everglades that was economically feasible.
+The commission would reclaim land for agriculture by building extensive canal system and its outcome significantly altered the natural flow of water.

 Oranges have been grown and sold in Florida since 1872.
-Production dropped 59% from the 2008–9 season to the 2016–7 season.
+Production dropped 59% from the 2008–09 season to the 2016–17 season.
 The decline was mostly due to canker, citrus greening disease, and hurricane damage.

 Fishing

 In 2009–2010, "there were hardly any fish off Florida...they are finding fish all over Florida" in 2016.
 The federal government believes this is due to federal restraints on fishing.

+A major red tide occurred along Florida’s coast from 1946 to 1947, during which scientist was able to identify the cause, which was a microscopic plankton Gymnodinium brevis that is now called karenia brevis that caused a widespread of fish deaths.
+The red tide has caused more than one million fish deaths and revealed the concentration of the organism in the coastal waters.